doraemon0905/create-pull-request/README.md

 2. **Jira Integration**: Fetches ticket details including summary, description, and metadata
 3. **Git Analysis**: Analyzes file changes, commit messages, and diff content
 4. **Template Detection**: Looks for PR templates in your repository
+5. **AI Provider Selection**: Automatically selects the best available AI provider (ChatGPT → Gemini → Copilot)
-5. **AI Generation**: Uses GitHub Copilot API to generate intelligent descriptions
+6. **AI Generation**: Uses the selected AI provider to generate intelligent descriptions with automatic fallback
-6. **User Review**: Shows generated content and asks for confirmation
+7. **User Review**: Shows generated content and asks for confirmation
-7. **PR Creation**: Creates the pull request on GitHub
+8. **PR Creation**: Creates the pull request on GitHub

+## AI Provider Priority

+The tool uses AI providers in the following priority order:

+1. **ChatGPT (OpenAI)** - Primary provider
+   - Most reliable and consistent results
+   - Fast response times
+   - Excellent understanding of code context

+2. **Gemini (Google)** - Fallback provider
+   - Good alternative when ChatGPT is unavailable
+   - Strong analytical capabilities
+   - Handles complex code changes well

+3. **GitHub Copilot** - Legacy provider
+   - May have stability issues
+   - Uses GitHub infrastructure
+   - Fallback option for existing setups

+If multiple providers are configured, the tool will automatically:
+- Try ChatGPT first
+- Fall back to Gemini if ChatGPT fails
+- Fall back to Copilot if both ChatGPT and Gemini fail
+- Use template-based generation if all AI providers fail

+You can configure multiple providers for maximum reliability.

 ## Supported PR Template Locations